CMCLibraMod/cmclibramod.github.io/_posts/2021-07-26-release-1-update-1-english.md

 - - Gaia the Dragon Champion receives attack damage and attack range nerfs.
 Don't worry, though: it's still a pretty strong piece.
 Its fusion materials are slightly harder to obtain, too.
 - - Thousand Dragon receives a damage nerf.
 Its materials do not appear so often, too.
 - - Two late-game Wind options from the shop are significantly improved.
 One is specialized in offense and the other is specialized in defense and support.
 The offense option receives a mobility SPA and the support option receives a support SPA.
 Those monsters did not originally have SPAs.
-- - Killer Needle, which was an underwhelming monster, receives adjustments to give it an specific utility now.
+- - Killer Needle, which was an underwhelming monster, receives adjustments to give it a specific utility now.
 - - One of the added unused monsters for the "treasure hunt" is a Wind monster!
-- - Other monsters have received slight adjustment to offer a fairer experience when playing as Wind and against Wind.
+- - Other monsters have received slight adjustments to offer a fairer experience when playing as Wind and against Wind.
 - - Wind players will benefit from some changes in Fire monsters!
 See below.

 - Fire: